Originally written June 15, 2016

 As people head out into the mountains and forests to go camping this summer, they might be worried their allergies will get worse because they’re spending more time outside.
 After all, more time outside means more pollen means worse allergies, right?
 Not necessarily.

 A standard first aid kit probably wouldn’t have anything to treat severe allergy attacks.
-An Epipen would be used if someone went into anaphylactic shock, but you would need a prescription for one, Dr. Hoover said.
+An Epipen would be used if someone went into anaphylactic shock, but you would need a prescription for one.
 However, you don’t usually have anaphylactic reactions from pollen allergies.

 This summer, breathe better with allergy care at CEENTA.
 Our allergy specialists work at nearly twenty offices in the Carolinas and can recommend treatment options that fit your lifestyle, including allergy shots, tablets, and sublingual drops.
 Schedule your allergy test and treatment appointment with CEENTA today and get back to nature.